cdutson/north-american-octo-robot/README.md

 - [ ] GA.CommentModal.beforeSubmit
 - [ ] GA.CommentModal.submitted
 - [ ] GA.CommentModal.error

+## Custom Events
+These are functions you can inject in order to affect change directly within the modal
+- [ ] onSave - just before a save happens. use this to massage the data before it's sent
+- [ ] onLoad - just after data is loaded, but before rendering begins. use this to massage the returned json

 ### TODO
 - [x] get a plugin layout that works